SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The parade also includes several floats, the largest and most popular of which is the 28-foot-long Golden Dragon.
 It takes a team of more than 100 people to operate and move it through the streets of San Francisco.

-The 2023 Chinese New Year Parade is on Saturday, February 4.
+The 2025 Chinese New Year Parade is on Saturday, February 15.
 It starts at 5:15 pm at the corner of 2nd and Market Streets.
-It then weaves its way through Chinatown and ends at Jackson and Kearny Streets.
-The parade usually ends around 8 pm.

 Here is a map of the full route.